All ingredients are individually packaged, but our central facility

 Add pasta to boiling water and cook until al dente, 10-12 minutes.

 Drain pasta in a colander and return to pot.
 Set aside.While pasta cooks, make sesame dressing.

 Make the Dressing

-Add dressing to pot with pasta along with half the green portions of green onions (reserve remaining for garnish).
+Add dressing and half the green portions of green onions (reserve remaining for garnish) to pot with pasta.
 Toss to combine.